ShumailaAhmed/AI-Workshop/README.md

 for param in model.features.parameters(): param.requires_grad = False
 ```
-Next we need to change the last layer of the model.
+Next, we need to change the last layer of the model.
-1. We will access 6th element of classifier and access its input features.
+1. We will access the 6th element of the classifier and access its input features.
-2. Create new linear layer
+2. Create a new linear layer
-3. Update the previous last layer with new one
+3. Update the previous last layer with a new one
 ```
 import torch.nn as nn